-And you really know it’s a success when it becomes your breakfast, lunch and or dinner on the day you make it.
+And you really know it’s a success when it becomes your lunch and dinner on the day you make it.

-I wanted to bring a dish that could double as dip and a side dish and this salad fit the bill.
+This edamame black bean salad started out as a quick and simple dish that I made for a party.
+I wanted to bring a dish that could double as dip and a side dish and this edamame black bean salad fit the bill.

 This recipe for edamame black bean salad is an easy one that is absolutely bursting with flavor and color.
-It requires minimal chopping and is always a crowd pleaser!
 Enjoy is as a main dish, side dish or a dip with crunchy tortilla chips!